Post your loglines. Get and give feedback.

 SYNOPSIS:

-This comedy feature, “The Broken Spoke,” is an adaptation of the nonfiction book, “The Broken Spoke; Austin’s Legendary Honky-Tonk,” published and copyrighted in 2017 by Texas A&M University Press.
+This historical comedy, “The Broken Spoke,” is an true adaptation of the nonfiction book, “The Broken Spoke; Austin’s Legendary Honky-Tonk,” published and copyrighted in 2017 by Texas A&M University Press.

 Founders James and Annetta White opened the iconic Broken Spoke in 1964—then a mile south of Austin city limits—under a massive Live Oak tree and beside what would eventually become South Lamar Boulevard.
 James’ and Annetta’s dramatic arcs intertwine to provide a nuanced portrayal of a life-long partnership filled with humor, strength and determination.

-James built the place himself, beginning construction on the day he received his honorable discharge from the US Army.
-However, he never owned the land beneath the Broken Spoke; when his landlord dies, James must find a way to convince developers not to destroy it.
+James White built the place himself, beginning construction on the day he received his honorable discharge from the US Army.
+However, he never owned the land beneath the Broken Spoke.
+When his landlord dies, James must find a way to convince developers not to destroy the beloved honky-tonk.
 For more than 60 years, the Broken Spoke has served up, in the words of James’ well-worn opening speech, “…cold beer, good whiskey, the best chicken fried steak in town…and great country music.”

-He paid thirty-two dollars to his opening act, D.G.
-Burrow and the Western Melodies, back in 1964.
-Since then, the stage at the Spoke has hosted stars like Bob Wills, Dolly Parton, Willie Nelson, Kris Kristofferson, George Strait, Jerry Jeff Walker and Asleep at the Wheel, as well as many others.
+James paid thirty-two dollars to his very first opening act, D.G.
+Burrow and the Western Melodies.
+Since then, the stage at the Spoke has hosted stars like Willie Nelson, Dolly Parton, Kris Kristofferson, George Strait, Jerry Jeff Walker and Asleep at the Wheel, as well as many others.

 Owning a honky-tonk wasn’t always easy.
 Through the years, the Whites and the Spoke have withstood their share of hardship: Annetta’s breast cancer diagnosis, James’ ongoing heart trouble, the building’s leaky roof, and a tour bus crashing through one wall.
 Meanwhile commercial developers have encroached upon nearby property and threatened to pull their land lease from beneath the Broken Spoke.
 During the COVID pandemic, the Whites kept the place open by paying their bills from personal savings.